Quick Start Screencast

 Spy mode of Recorder:

-Spy is an advanced feature of recorder which enables you to helps you observe page hierarchy and object property before working on it.
+Spy is an advanced feature of the recorder which enables you to helps you observe page hierarchy and object property before working on it.
 This feature is very useful in case you have forgotten to fetch an object while performing recording.
-While fetching objects in Spy mode, keep holding Ctrl key and hover mouse over the desired object.
-Properties of spied object get fetched and displayed in bottom pane of the recorder window.
+While fetching objects in Spy mode, keep holding the Ctrl key and hover the mouse over the desired object.
+Properties of the spied object get fetched and displayed in the bottom pane of the recorder window.

 Hold ‘Ctrl’ button & Hover mouse on desired object > ‘Object properties’ are fetched